AlynMing/Flixster-2/README.md

 #### BONUS

+- [X] Implement a shared element transition when user clicks into the details of a movie (1 point)
 - [X] Trailers for popular movies are played automatically when the movie is selected (1 point).
-  - [X] When clicking on a popular movie (i.e. a movie voted for more than 5 stars) the video should be played immediately.
+  - [X] When clicking on a popular movie (i.e. a movie voted for more than 7 stars) the video should be played immediately.
   - [X] Less popular videos rely on the detailed page should show an image preview that can initiate playing a YouTube video.
-- [ ] Add a play icon overlay to popular movies to indicate that the movie can be played (1 point).
+- [ ] Add a play icon overlay to popular movies to indicate that the movie can be played.
+(1 point)
-- [ ] Apply the popular ButterKnife annotation library to reduce view boilerplate.
+- [ ] Apply data binding for views to help remove boilerplate code.
 (1 point)
 - [X] Add a rounded corners for the images using the Glide transformations.
 (1 point)

 ### App Walkthough GIF